Discover the risks and dangers of failing to register a trademark to understand the value and importance of trademark registration for your brand.

 The opposition period for national registration begins on the day the registration is made public.
 For international registration, it starts on the first day of the month following its publication in the WIPO Gazette.

-What actions must I take to meet the usage requirements for my trademark?
+What actions must I take to meet the usage requirements for my trademark in Switzerland?

 For national registration: